rybradlax/raspberianModifications/README.md

 0.0.4
 Added a script used to zip or extract files, hoping to make it an executable with Windows IExpress soon.

+0.0.5
+Added an executable of the file extractor and zipper, to find the working go to fileExtractor > Dist > zipUnzip.exe

 Thanks for visiting this repository!